nadyab93/My-Portfolio/README.md

 2) View Projects: Explore the Projects section to see detailed descriptions and images of my work.
 3) Check Certifications: Review the Certifications section to see the credentials I've earned.
 4) Contact Me: Fill out the Contact Me form to send a message directly.
+5) Toggle Light and Dark Mode: Use the theme switcher to toggle between light and dark modes according to your preference.
+6) Responsive Design: Enjoy a seamless experience on both desktop and mobile devices.

 # External Resources